OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Settings.md

 * a course-specific [glossary](../learningresources/Using_Additional_Course_Features.md)
 * a [resource folder](../learningresources/index.md) for your course
 * a special folder for coaches
-* To-dos for coaches<br>
+* to-dos for coaches<br>
 If you are a user with an administrative role (learning resource manager, administrator), you will be shown additional special options:
-* Invitation to activate external users for course owners with author rights
+* invitation to activate external users for course owners with author rights
 * activate the "LTI 1.3" release for course owners with authoring rights

 [For more details > ](../learningresources/Course_Settings_Options.md)<br>